rayrwang/kine/README.md

 	- Terrain display by highlighting blocks
 	- Warnings?
 - Fix elytra durability protection to be cumulative, not single
+- Fix ETA estimate not resetting on landing when above anchor.
 - Spear elytra
 - Mace fall
 - Kill aura